 Let's continue with the same example used above and create a dependency graph using only 12 threads of one socket (e.g. the second), which demonstrated to be the affinity giving the best results.
-Furthermore, we are not longer interested in running 100 iterations (nor using a large number of elements) to benchmark this example and hence only one iteration will suffice to generate a complete graph of this application.
+Furthermore, we are not longer interested in running 100 iterations (nor using a large number of elements) for graph purposes and hence only one iteration will suffice to generate a complete graph of this application.
 Run the following command: